FromHostelRoom/M1_StudentsRecord/1_Requirements/README.md

         * mod_student() :- used to modify students.
         * delete_student() :- used to delete student record.
         * main_window() :- used to provide interface to the project.

+## 4W's and 1'H
+## Who:
+Student Record System is used by the Education Industries to store the data of the students.
+This system is used for any kind of industry whether it be small scale or large scale.
+## What:
+It is helpful for the organisation in order to save the complete data of each student.
+## When:
+The Student Record System is now used in every industry to have all the info of the student stored into file/database.
+This way all the list of student working in a particular iorganization can be stored in one place
+## Where:
+Face the issues in saving the data of student in school and colleges etc.
+## How:
+This issue can be solved by creating a database of students and saving the information in a file.

 ## SYSTEM REQUIREMENT: